Supple-build/homebridge-slide-shutter/README.md

 ## Installation

+You can search in the HomeBridge `Plugins` tab for `homebridge-slide-shutter`.
+Follow instructions on screen to configure your slides.

+### Manual installation
 The following command can be used to install the plugin in Homebridge:

 ```bash
 npm install -g homebridge-slide-shutter
 ```

+After installing

 After that you will need to enter the following details into the ~/.homebridge/config.json: